-Advance materials should be provided to panelists to begin the training process by informing panelists about what they will be doing when the panels are convened.
+Advance materials should be provided to panelists to begin the training process by informing panelists about the nature and importance of the ALS tasks they will be performing when the panels are convened.
 Once notified of their selection to serve on an ALS panel, panelists need to have communications that provide assurance that the process is well organized, in addition to information that starts their training for the ALS process.
 Advance materials should be designed to provide the following key types of information.
 Information communicated in different formats and through different modes is advised.